Phillips Edison & Company, Inc. research snapshot

 Business essence

-PECO owns and operates grocery-anchored neighborhood shopping centers.
-Customers are everyday shoppers visiting Kroger, Publix, and Albertsons for necessities, and the retailers pay rent to PECO for prime infill locations.
-The business model is capital intensive but generates predictable, growing cash flows from long-term leases with annual rent escalators.
+PECO owns and operates 302 wholly owned grocery-anchored neighborhood shopping centers totaling about 33.9 million square feet across 31 states.
+Customers are everyday shoppers visiting Kroger, Publix, Albertsons, and Ahold Delhaize anchored centers, and the retailers pay rent to PECO for prime infill locations.
+The business is capital intensive but generates predictable, growing cash flows from long-term leases with annual rent escalators, and about 74% of rents come from necessity-based goods and services.

-The moat is built on irreplaceable locations, long-term grocery anchor leases that drive foot traffic, and the essential nature of grocery-anchored retail in residential neighborhoods.
+The moat is built on irreplaceable infill locations, long-term grocery anchor leases that drive daily foot traffic, retention above 90%, renewal rents up 21.2%, and a vertically integrated national operating platform.
 Grocery anchors have high switching costs for shoppers and limited e-commerce substitution.
-However, the moat does not meet the widest category because retail formats can evolve and tenant credit quality must be actively managed.
+The moat does not meet the widest category because retail formats can evolve and tenant credit quality must be actively managed.

 Munger risk inversion